sabotrax/MiaPlayer/README.md

 **Documentation is work in progress**

+The player is targeted towards small children so they can play their own music without having to ask for someone to load playlists on Spotify.

 It's made of a Raspberry Pi Zero W, a RFID card reader, an amplifier, a speaker, a power bank, some Python code and a 3D printed case.
 The cards and other physical controls are interfacing mostly with MPD,